nitaclaris/SS-and-CMD/data/README.md

 The dataset used in this project is **not publicly available**.

-The analysis was conducted using data from the, an ongoing HPV vaccine clinical trial in Kenya.
+The analysis was conducted using data from  an ongoing HPV vaccine clinical trial in Kenya.
 As the parent study is still in progress, participant-level data are confidential and are not available for public distribution.

 This repository therefore **does not include any raw or derived datasets**.